khulnasoft-lab/design.khulnasoft.com/contents/patterns/new-navigation.md

 <figure-img alt="New navigation sidebar layout" label="A grid layout of the new navigation sidebar structure identifying specific sections" src="/img/new-navigation.svg"></figure-img>

-The navigation sidebar is comprised of sections.
-Depending on which context a user is in will influence what sections are made available.
+Navigation sidebar breakdown

-1. Header section: Contains universal shortcuts.
+1. Header: Contains universal shortcuts.
 1. Context switcher: Exposes a disclosure widget to aid users in moving around GitLab.
-1. Static section: Single page items that are choosen specifically for each context.
-1. Pinned section: Customizable by each users.
-Any page under a nested inside a collection as a sub item can be added here.
-1. Classification section: Pages should be organized into a dedicated collections to keep them neatly organized in logical groupings.
-1. Settings section: Contains all the dedicated pages for configuring features in that context.
+1. Sections: See the options
 1. Footer section: Always contains a help button that opens a disclosure.

+Sections

+A. Static, single page items
+B. Collections, pages classified under a single theme
+C. Settings, brings a user to a dedicated settings section
+D. Pinned, pages that users have choosen to pin in their group or projects sidebar
+E. Functions, pages organized together
+F. Filters, unique to Global Search
+G. Back button, brings user back to context from the settings section

 ## Context

-There are 8 unique contexts in GitLab.
+There are 9 unique contexts in GitLab.
 Each is designed for specific intent, and new contexts are not added without sufficient user research.

-1. Admin area
+1. Admin Area
 1. Groups
 1. Projects
 1. Your work